Xe0n0/mtcp/README.md

 you may open a wrong url by accident

-for socket forwarding
+Port Forwarding
 ----------------
 use

-	node test/test.js localport:remoteaddress:remoteport
+	node local.js

-on client(the host you can access)
+on client (the host you can access)

 and

-	node test/test2.js localport:remoteaddress:remoteport
+	node server.js

-on server(the other end).
+on server (the other end).

-You should manually edit `host` on test.js to get all things work.
+# Known issues
+This module is not stable yet.

+Right now `mtcp` has some bugs causing memory leaks.
+If you can help, feel free to send pull requests.

+`mtcp` will release unused sockets for a timeout.
+So it may hold many sockets at the same time (maybe thousands).
+It will release them after a period of time.
+I hope this could be fixed soon.

+`mtcp` disperse data and re-assemble then on remote server.
+So it would comsume much CPU time if you set a big value for `somaxconn`, and won't increase speed any more.

+# Warnning
+Don't abuse this package to get much more bandwidth than yourself need like massive downloading or provide service to others.

+# License

+(MIT)